swtyree/hope-dataset/README.md

 Images were captured using a RealSense D415 RGBD camera.
 We observed systematic errors in the depth values relative to the estimated distance of a calibration grid.
 To correct for this, we scaled depth frames by a factor of `0.98042517` before registering to RGB.
 Annotations were made manually using these corrected RGBD frames.

-**NOTE: Only validation set annotations are included in this current release.
-Test annotations will be made available at a later time.**
+NOTE: Only validation set annotations are included.
+Test annotations are managed by the [BOP challenge](https://bop.felk.cvut.cz/datasets/#HOPE).

 ## HOPE-Video